ruuffian/cis-3715/Lecture 5/Lecture.md

 - Care for outliers, you want your min and max values to be outlier-free Scatter Plots
 - Can reveal correlations or dependencies in data
+- `df.corr()` calculates correlation for each attribute in your data, high correlation value = strong correlation
+-